 Erb’s palsy is a condition that is often confused with cerebral palsy because both are associated with nerve damage and paralysis.
-Though similar, the causes and symptoms of Erb’s palsy are different than those associated with cerebral palsy.
-Read on to learn more Erb’s palsy, the causes, symptoms, risk factors, and treatment options.
+Though the name is similar, the causes and symptoms of Erb’s palsy are different than those associated with cerebral palsy.
+Read on to learn more Erb’s palsy information, the causes, symptoms, risk factors, and treatment options.

 What are the Types and Causes of Erb’s Palsy?

 Erb’s palsy is also known as brachial plexus birth palsy.
 This condition is most commonly caused by abnormal or complicated labor and delivery that results in stretching or tearing of the nerves and muscles in the neck.
 Such stretching or tearing is often classified as a brachial plexus injury because of the system of nerves in the neck and shoulder by the same name.

 The brachial plexus network controls nerves and muscles in the shoulders, arms, elbows, wrists, and hands.
 These nerves run from the neck down the spine.
 Because of the nature of the injuries leading to Erb’s palsy, the condition is often noticeable immediately or shortly after birth.

 During abnormal or complicated labor or delivery, the baby’s head and neck may be pulled to one side in order to pass the shoulders through the birth canal.
 In more difficult deliveries, such as feet-first, or if the baby’s head become “stuck” in the birth canal, the person delivering the baby may have to pull harder.
 This forceful delivery can put pressure on the arms, shoulders, neck, and head, causing injuries to the nerves.

 Depending on the damage done to the brachial plexus nerves, Erb’s palsy may be diagnosed as one of four types.
 These types include: